 Greenland is an Arctic land and sea scape that is quite clearly Arctic, but maybe not quite in the way you imagined.
 In the summer it is brighter and far fresher than any natural/spring/pine advert you've ever seen.
-Away from towns, and not very far away from towns at that, you are out in the wilderness, there are no roads connecting towns here and so no other services to remind you of the presence of man either.
+Away from towns, (not very far away from towns) you are out in the wilderness, there are no roads connecting towns here and so no other services to remind you of the presence of man either.
 Sightseeing on foot is an easy and rewarding thing to do.
 There is not the danger from polar bears in Greenland that there is in other places in the Arctic, though they have been seen around the village of Ittoqqortoormiit on the east coast in the summer months in recent years.

-There are many activities characteristic of Greenland and the Arctic that can take place in many locations such as whale watching, bathing in hot springs (they are dotted around, not common but more so than most places), seeing the Aurora Borealis the northern lights, dog sledding and snowmobiling in the colder months with predictable snowfall, and viewing the many glaciers and countless icebergs in their constant variety.
+There are activities characteristic of Greenland and the Arctic that can take place in many locations such as whale watching, bathing in hot springs (they are dotted around, not common but more so than most places), seeing the Aurora Borealis the northern lights, dog sledding and snowmobiling in the colder months with predictable snowfall, and viewing the many glaciers and countless icebergs in their constant variety.

 Ilulissat, Disco Bay (Disko) - formerly Jacobshavn

 The Ilulissat Icefjord and Sermeq Kujalleq glacier near Ilulissat were admitted onto the UNESCO world heritage list in 2004, it is truly one of the wonders of the world.
 The glacier is the most productive in the northern hemisphere it calves around 40 cubic kilometers of ice every year into the narrow fjord in front of it discharging enormous icebergs on a daily basis, these then float out into Disco (or Disko) Bay.
 10% of all the ice that flows off the Greenland ice sheets comes down the Sermeq Kujalleq glacier, the world's fastest moving at 40m per day.